mgussekloo/Alfred-Quickly-Find-Folders/README.md

 # Usage
 - Use the keyword *qff* followed by one or more partial folder names to start searching.
   - To quickly find ~/Projects/Demo/Workspace/Resources/Assets, you could use "qff demo assets"
-  - To quickly find ~/Dropbox/Photos/2024/August/Spain, you could use "qff drop 24 spain"
+  - To quickly find ~/Backup/Photos/2024/August/Spain, you could use "qff back 24 spain"

 - Press enter to "drill down" and start a new search, from here.
 - Press command+enter to open in Finder, or option+enter to reveal in Finder.